• Skip to primary navigation

 • Freeze for approximately 5 to 8 hours until the popsicles are completely frozen.

 • To unmold, dip the mold into a dish filled with water.
-Let it rest in the water for about 1 minute before removing the popsicles and serving them.
+Let it rest in the water for a few seconds before removing the popsicles and serving them.

 Nutrition